awwnchal/Wine_WebScraping/README.md

 The main.py script will automatically navigate to the Vivino wine website, scrape data for 1000 wines, and store the data in a MongoDB database.

+# Project Overview

+1. Navigating Vivino's Website

+The first part of the project involves using Selenium to navigate the Vivino website.
+The program will automate browser actions to access specific pages, such as selecting "Wines," filtering by wine type, and choosing the desired rating.
+The goal is to familiarize yourself with Selenium and verify the functionality of the website.

+2. Web Scraping

+The next step is to implement web scraping functionality.
+The program will use Selenium to access wine pages with specified wine IDs, pause between page loads, and perform various actions.
+These actions include printing the ID and URL of the resulting page, checking for 404 errors, and determining if the page is forwarded to a different ID.

+Additionally, the program will access specific wine pages, scroll to the bottom, and click on "Show more reviews" to load additional reviews.
+If possible, it will scroll down further to load as many reviews as possible within the review window.

+The loaded page will be saved as an HTML file, with the original ID and destination URL added as headers.

+3. Parsing and Storing

+The final step involves parsing the saved HTML files and storing the extracted information in MongoDB.
+The program will create a MongoDB database named "vivino" with collections for wines, reviews, links, and taste.
+It will read the saved files and store the wine-related data in the "wines" collection, the reviews in the "reviews" collection, the encountered wine IDs in the "links" collection, and the taste information in the "taste" collection.

+To expand the dataset, the program will repeat the web scraping and storing process for 1,000 random wine IDs between 1 and 999,999.

 Acknowledgments